mohotsi/automation.Ecommerce/README.md

 * **The Result:** This avoids repeated calls to Google APIs and reduces the number of network requests per scenario.

 ### 3. Execution Time Efficiency (Parallelism)
-Time is the most valuable quota in a Development (D1) or OMS environment.
+Time is the most valuable quota in a Development (QA) or OMS environment.
 * **Persistent Login:** Saving 15–30 seconds per login across 100 tests saves nearly an hour of total execution time.
 * **Headless Execution:** By default, the workforce runs in "Headless" mode (no UI), which consumes significantly less CPU and RAM on Jenkins/Azure nodes, allowing for higher thread counts on the same hardware.